 - Do-Not-Disturb Mode.
 Diverts the driver’s incoming phone calls to voicemail and holds all text messages for later viewing.

-If you are on the market for a new car, keep in mind that a tracking system may not be included in the make and model you’re interested in, even if it is a new vehicle.
+If you are on the market for a new car, keep in mind that a tracking system may not be included in the make and model you’re interested in.
 And even if it is, it may not have all the features you’re interested in and may require an additional fee or monthly subscription to activate it.

 GPS-enabled tracking devices can be plugged into your car’s diagnostic port, which is typically found under the dashboard, by the driver’s left knee.
 Consumer Reports found that the three models they tested in 2014 all worked well on vehicles built after 1996.
 Since that report, many more devices have come on the market, including Zubie, Mastrack, MobiCoPilot, MotoSafety and Delphi Connect.
 These devices all work the same basic way, although some have a few different bells and whistles.

 Each is controlled via a website where you can set geographic driving limits (such as a geofence) for the driver and view a map that shows the vehicle’s location and route.
 If the car crosses a geographic boundary, exceeds a set speed, or breaks any other limit you’ve set, the devices will send you an e-mail or a text (or both) to notify you.
 Most also come with a mobile app for use with a smartphone or tablet.

 Wondering if your child can just disconnect the device?
 You’ll receive an alert if they do, or if someone decides to reconnect a disconnected device.